SteelAlloy/BTE-tools/README.md

 ![](images/ign.png)

-Get better elevation data in France, Japan and Norway.
-For Norway, use as small work area.
+Get better elevation data in France, Japan, and Norway.
+For Norway, use a small work area.

 Default options:
 ```json